fermaresca33/interaction_with_geolocated_measures/README.md

 4. pip install .\Shapely-1.8.1.post1-cp310-cp310-win_amd64.whl
 5. pip install .\geopandas-0.10.2-py2.py3-none-any.whl

-If while trying to run the Sjoin you get: Spatial indexes require either `rtree` or `pygeos` in geopanda but rtree is installed then do:
+If while trying to run the Sjoin you get: Spatial indexes require either `rtree` or `pygeos` in geopanda but rtree is installed, then do:
 `pip install rtree`.

 ## Geopandas Application